Kashiwazaki-Kariwa Nuclear Power Plant: Restart

 After 16 months of comprehensive component-based assessment and upgrades on all seven reactors, this phase of post-earthquake response was almost complete, with Reactor 7 fully upgraded to cope with the seismic environment.
 On 8 November 2008, fuel loading in reactor Unit 7 started, preparatory to a period of system safety tests on that reactor.
 On 19 February 2009 TEPCO applied to the local governance to restart Unit 7 after having obtained approval from the national government and regulators.
 Local government agreement for restart was granted in May and electrical grid power was supplied from Unit 7 at 20% power on 19 May.
 The reactor was raised to 100% power on 5 June 2009 as part of a series of restart tests.

 Unit 6 restarted on 26 August 2009 and reconnected to the grid on 31 August.

 Unit 1 restarted on 31 May 2010 after loading with fuel (along with Unit 5) earlier in the year, and was generating grid power by 6 June 2010.

 Unit 5 recommenced grid generation on 26 November 2010, in the same week that fuel loading for Unit 3 started.

 Units 2, 3, and 4 were not restarted.

-2011 Tōhoku earthquake
+2011 Tōhoku earthquake and Fukushima I nuclear accident

-The reactors were shut down indefinitely following the 2011 Tōhoku earthquake and tsunami.
+The reactors were shut down indefinitely following the 2011 Tōhoku earthquake and tsunami and the ensuing Fukushima Daiichi nuclear disaster.
 Plans to restart units 6 and 7 were delayed after problems developed with the intruder detection system.

-Facility improvements after Fukushima I nuclear accidents

-On 21 April 2011, after the Fukushima Daiichi nuclear disaster, TEPCO announced a plan to build up the seawall to a height of 15 m (49.2 ft) above sea level and spanning more than 800 m (2,624 ft) in length for units 1–4, and more than 500 m (1,640 ft) for units 5–7 by June 2013.
+On 21 April, TEPCO announced a plan to build up the seawall to a height of 15 m (49.2 ft) above sea level and spanning more than 800 m (2,624 ft) in length for units 1–4, and more than 500 m (1,640 ft) for units 5–7 by June 2013.
 The height of a potential tsunami was assumed to be 3.3 m.
 Also, plans were made to rebuild the radioactive overflow storage pool to be completed by September 2012.